 There are four repayment options available, which is more than most lenders.
 Students can start paying both principal and interest immediately, pay only interest until graduation, pay a flat amount until graduating, or fully defer payments until they are finished with their studies.

-Loan Terms: 8, 10, 12 or 15 years for undergraduate and graduate loans, anywhere between 5 and 12 years for parent loans, and anywhere between 5 and 15 years for refinancing.
+- Loan Terms: 5, 8, 10, or 15 years for undergraduate, graduate, and career loans, and anywhere between 5 and 15 years for parent loans.

 College Ave Student Loan Requirements